Schenectady's Community Foundation

 OUR GRANTS

-In 2023, The Schenectady Foundation anticipates investing $2 million into programs that have promise to contribute to significant impacts in the community.
-This will include projects that address the goals of the Equitable Access to Healthy Food (EAT Healthy Food) Initiative, Neighborhood Revitalization efforts, as well as emerging needs.
-Also included will be the Foundation’s ongoing initiatives, such as Schenectady’s Thriving Neighborhoods Challenge.
+In 2024, The Schenectady Foundation anticipates investing $2 million into programs that contribute toward impact in the community.
+This will include projects that address the goals of the Equitable Access to Healthy Food Initiative, Neighborhood Revitalization efforts, as well as Emergent Needs.
+Also included will be special project funds, smaller micro grants, and scholarships.

 The projected total investment in each funding area is as follows: